Let's Talk About The Backstory I.

 Layered Storytelling

-The backstory, or otherwise known as layered storytelling, adds layers to the story: characterization, theme, foreshadowing, and more.
+The backstory adds layers to the story: characterization, theme, foreshadowing, and more.
 People love puzzles, questions, layers.
-We are naturally drawn to complex stories.
-Layered storytelling with a rich backstory allows room for interaction, collaboration, and theories.
-Each unique layer makes the story stronger and therefore more real.
+We are naturally drawn to complex stories and each unique layer makes the story stronger and therefore more real.

 The narrative-first method supports IP development the best (I'll talk about more about this in future posts).
 It combines the visual language of the environment with the elements of storytelling.
 The deeper and richer the backstory, the more "talkative" the environment will become.
 When even the smallest detail of the environment serves the story, you begin to build a world that is much larger and more expansive than the scene in front of you, and the environment you design is not just a random backdrop, but will become part of the narrative.